-Dwight D. Eisenhower Carrier Strike Group visits Souda Bay, Crete
+DWIGHT D. EISENHOWER CARRIER STRIKE GROUP VISITS SOUDA BAY, CRETE

 |0

-This work, Dwight D. Eisenhower Carrier Strike Group visits Souda Bay, Crete, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DWIGHT D. EISENHOWER CARRIER STRIKE GROUP VISITS SOUDA BAY, CRETE, by LCDR Lauren Chatmas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT